Zzackllack/School-projects-ggl/README.md

 ### Prerequisites
 - Java Development Kit (JDK) or JRE
+- Python 3.10+
-- An IDE like IntelliJ IDEA, Eclipse, or NetBeans
+- An IDE like IntelliJ IDEA, Eclipse, or NetBeans for Java
+- An IDE for Python

 ### Installation
 1. Clone the repository: